This delicious healthy French toast is not only dairy free but low in sugar as well!Jump to Recipe

 - Cut your 6 slices of bread in a half, diagonal shape.
 Set aside.
 In a medium size bowl, whisk together your eggs, milk, cinnamon, vanilla extract, sweetener of choice, and salt.

-- Heat up your skillet and keep over medium heat.
+- Heat up your skillet and keep on low to medium heat.
 Add in your vegan butter and vegetable oil.

 - Dip each slice of bread into your milk and egg mixture, coating both sides.
 Add to skillet once it is hot.
 Cook 2 slices at a time (or more if you have a larger pan or a griddle).
 Cook for 1-2 minutes on each side or until desired texture and color is achieved.